 Brrrr.
 It’s cold outside so bring the winter theme inside your classroom.
-Make your winter theme hands on and FUN for your little learners.
-You will see less behaviors when students are engaged in meaningful learning experiences.
+Make your winter theme hands-on and FUN for your little learners.
+You will see fewer behaviors when students are engaged in meaningful learning experiences.
 Don’t forget to grab the FREE Snowman at Night retelling cards included in this post.

 A winter theme means a winter writing center.
 I put out winter paper, winter words (uppercase set on the ring and lowercase set in the pocket chart), markers, colored pencils, crayons, envelopes, winter colored dot markers, fancy scissors, and winter paper cutouts.
 The winter paper cutouts are from a teacher store near me.
 Winter stickers are fun to add too.
 Adding new things and writing tools to the writing center will keep your students interested and excited about writing.